nmontefusco/CS50/README.md

 Greedy.C-  A program that first asks the user for how much change is owed to them and then spits out the minimum number of coins with which said change can be made.

+Problem Set 2 Contents:

+Intials.C - A program that prompts the user for their name, and then outputs their intials in uppercase with no spaces, or periods.

+Caesar.C-  A program that encrypts a message using Caesar's cipher.

+Vigenere.C- A program that encrypts a message using Vigenere's cipher.